Best Solar Companies in Pennsylvania

 The Pennsylvania Public Utility Commission recommends residents choose a reputable solar contractor or installer that is registered with the PA Attorney General, as well as either the North American Board of Certified Energy Practitioners (NABCEP) or UL PV certification.
 The commission also recommends getting at least three quotes or proposals with references before choosing your best option.

-Pennsylvania solar panel costs. typically range between $9,870 to $28,200.
-The size of your solar panel system is a big factor in your total cost.
-It also depends on what incentives you’re eligible for, the condition of your roof and how much sunlight exposure it gets.
+Pennsylvania solar panel costs typically range between $9,165 to $26,186.
+System size is the biggest factor in the total cost of solar panels.
+Costs also depend on what incentives you’re eligible for, the condition of your roof and how much sunlight exposure it gets.
 On the higher end, one solar customer in Pennsylvania told us they paid $100,000 for a system, including for a $23,000 battery.

 Average solar panel installation cost by system size in Pennsylvania